promiselxg/appwrite-hashnode-may-hackathon/README.md

 - Group contact and file upload section

-  - here, the logged in user provides the country code and selects the file(containing the contacts) he or she wants to create a campaign group for. the accepted file format is .CSV.
+  - here, the logged-in user provides the country code and selects the file(containing the contacts) he or she wants to create a campaign group for. the accepted file format is .
+CSV.

   Contact.csv
   <img width="1128"  alt="image" src="https://res.cloudinary.com/promiselxg/image/upload/v1686352653/appwrite/contact_bre8l4.png">

-  Create new Contact Screen
+  Create a new Contact Screen
   <img width="1128"  alt="image" src="https://res.cloudinary.com/promiselxg/image/upload/v1686338482/appwrite/upload_xjhtg0.png">

 ### Challenges Faced

-In the upload phone numbers section(as seen in the attached image), the initial plan was for the user to select the contacts(stored as a .CSV file) enter the country code and click on the submit button, this would use appwrites `Storage` service to upload and store the file. then when the owner of the application choose to send a bulk SMS, the application will read through the uploaded contact and send the message to the supplied phone numbers. i was able to upload to appwrite cloud but reading the uploaded file became a challange, this was because there was no generated URL which i can use to pass to my application as the only possible option was for me to first download the file then read through it. at the end i had to discard the option of uploading the file to storage but instead read through the selected file and store the values in Appwrite `Database` instead.
+In the upload phone numbers section(as seen in the attached image), the initial plan was for the user to select the contacts(stored as a .
+CSV file) enter the country code, and click on the submit button, this would use [appwrites](https://appwrite.io) `Storage` service to upload and store the file. then when the owner of the application choose to send a bulk SMS, the application will read through the uploaded contact and send the message to the supplied phone numbers.
+I was able to upload it to appwrite cloud but reading the uploaded file became a challenge, this was because there was no generated URL that i can use to pass to my application as the only possible option was for me to first download the file then read through it.
+In the end, I had to discard the option of uploading the file to storage but instead read through the selected file and store the values in Appwrite `Database` instead.

 ```
-NB: SMS delivery is not applicable to US,UK and Canada Phone numbers.
+NB: SMS delivery is not applicable to US,UK, and Canada Phone numbers.

 ```